shaneoston/my-store/README.md

 # MyStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.
+This project is a simple product storefront made with Angular.
+A visitor to the site can browse products, view details of a product, and add items to a cart to complete a purchase.

-## Development server
+## Running the application

-Run `ng serve` for a dev server.
+Clone the project, run `npm install`, and `ng serve`.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding